lupyuen/lupyuen.github.io/src/tinyemu2.md

 TODO

+Today we created a barebones __Ox64 BL808 Emulator__ that runs the in Web Browser...

+TODO: GPIO Virtual LED

+TODO: Console Input

+TODO: Supervisor Mode

 40 Years from Today: Maybe we'll play with a better Ox64 Emulator?

 Many Thanks to my [__GitHub Sponsors__](https://github.com/sponsors/lupyuen) (and the awesome NuttX Community) for supporting my work!
 This article wouldn't have been possible without your support.